GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

---create_staging_tables: Flag to indicate that staging and resized staging tables should be created.
-It has a value of 'store_true', so this flag will be set to False, unless it is provided in the command.
+`--create_staging_tables`: Flag to indicate that staging and resized staging tables should be created.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

---bq_project_id: The ID of the project that will hold the BigQuery resources for the benchmark, including all datasets, results tables, staging tables, and benchmark tables.
+`--bq_project_id`: The ID of the project that will hold the BigQuery resources for the benchmark, including all datasets, results tables, staging tables, and benchmark tables.

---staging_dataset_id: The ID of the dataset that will hold the first set of staging tables.
-For the tool to work correctly, the staging_dataset_id must only contain staging tables, and it must be different than the --resized_staging_dataset_id.
+`--staging_dataset_id`: The ID of the dataset that will hold the first set of staging tables.
+For the tool to work correctly, the `staging_dataset_id` must only contain staging tables, and it must be different than the `--resized_staging_dataset_id`.
 Do not store tables for any other purposes in this dataset.

---resized_staging_dataset_id: The ID of the dataset that will hold the resized staging tables.
-For the tool to work correctly, the resized_staging_dataset_id must only contain resized staging tables, and it must be different than the --staging_dataset_id.
+`--resized_staging_dataset_id`: The ID of the dataset that will hold the resized staging tables.
+For the tool to work correctly, the `resized_staging_dataset_id` must only contain resized staging tables, and it must be different than the `--staging_dataset_id`.
 Do not store tables for any other purposes in this dataset.

---benchmark_table_schemas_directory: Optional argument for the directory where the schemas for the staging tables are stored.
-It defaults to json_schemas/benchmark_table_schemas.
+`--benchmark_table_schemas_directory`: Optional argument for the directory where the schemas for the staging tables are stored.
+It defaults to `json_schemas/benchmark_table_schemas`.
 If your schemas are elsehwere, provide that directory.

---dataflow_staging_location: Staging location for Dataflow on GCS.
+`--dataflow_staging_location`: Staging location for Dataflow on GCS.
 Include the 'gs://' prefix, the name of the bucket you want to use, and any prefix.
-For example 'gs://<bucket_name>/staging'.
-Note: be sure to use a different bucket than the one provided in the --bucket_name parameter used below with the --create_files and --create_benchmark tables flags.
+For example '`gs://<bucket_name>/staging`.
+Note: be sure to use a different bucket than the one provided in the --bucket_name parameter used below with the `--create_files` and -`-create_benchmark` tables flags.

---dataflow_temp_location: Temp location for Dataflow on GCS.
+`--dataflow_temp_location`: Temp location for Dataflow on GCS.
 Include the 'gs://' prefix, the name of the bucket you want to use, and any prefix.
-For example 'gs://<bucket_name>/temp'.
-Note: be sure to use a different bucket than the one provided in the --bucket_name parameter used below with the --create_files and --create_benchmark tables flags.
+For example '`gs://<bucket_name>/temp`.
+Note: be sure to use a different bucket than the one provided in the --bucket_name parameter used below with the `--create_files` and -`-create_benchmark tables flags`.

 #### 5. Create Files
 Once the resized staging tables are created, the next step is to use the resized staging tables to create the files on GCS.
-The resized staging tables already contain combinations of the columnTypes, numColumns, and targetDataSize parameters.
+The resized staging tables already contain combinations of the `columnTypes`, `numColumns`, and `targetDataSize` parameters.
 Now each of the resized staging tables must be extracted to combinations of files generated from the fileType and compression parameters.
-In each combination, the extraction is only done for the first file (numFiles=1).
-For example, the resized staging table 100_STRING_10_10MB must be use to create the following files on GCS:
+In each combination, the extraction is only done for the first file (`numFiles`=1).
+For example, the resized staging table `100_STRING_10_10MB` must be use to create the following files on GCS:

 * fileType=avro/compression=none/numColumns=10/columnTypes=100_STRING/numFiles=1/tableSize=10MB/file1.avro